Close Menu

 • Don’t Talk to the Driver’s Insurance Company Before You Call a Lawyer.
 If there is a police report, the insurance company will get it promptly and may call you up, peppering you with questions.
 If you let them, they will even take a lengthy recorded formal statement.
 It’s OK to give them the very basic facts, but nothing more.
 These people are trained cost control specialists, and they will try to get you to say things that are helpful for their side.
 Despite what they may tell you, there is little information they need from you anytime soon after an accident.
 Often times, an insurance company will want to settle a claim out of court without the involvement of lawyers.
 For a small claim this may be the best way to proceed, but you should talk to a lawyer before you make that decision.
 If you have injuries, please call us at 415-541-0300 and allow us the opportunity to discuss the specifics of your matter.
 We are always glad to talk to people about their claims and how to proceed, even if all we are doing is giving some advice about how to proceed without a lawyer.

-Contact a Bike Accident Lawyer in San Francisco
+Contact a Bike Accident Lawyer in the Bay Area

 Callaway & Wolf are highly experienced personal injury lawyers in San Francisco.
 If you or someone you know has been injured in a bike accident in the San Francisco Bay Area, from San Jose to Oakland and Marin, contact us for a free consultation using our online contact form.
-Or call 415-541-0300 to speak to a bike accident lawyer experienced in handling bicycle injury claims and winning settlements.
+Or call 415-541-0300 to speak to a lawyer who is highly experienced in handling bicycle injury claims.

 Share This Page: